adetoye-dev/books-library-app/README.md

 2 Run `npm install` in your bash/command line

-3 Rub `npm run dev` in your bash/command line
+3 Run `npm run dev` in your bash/command line

 4 Happy viewing!